Injuries to Pregnant Women in Norfolk, VA Car Accidents

 The first priority for any pregnant woman who suffers injuries in a Norfolk, VA car accident should be seeking immediate medical attention to ensure that she and her baby receive the specialized care they need to recover.
-After that, a seasoned car accident attorney can help an expecting mother understand her legal options and seek financial restitution on her behalf for the damages the accident caused.
+After that, a seasoned car accident attorney can help an expecting mother understand her legal options and seek financial compensation on her behalf for the damages the accident caused.

 The most common type of injury that pregnant women sustain when they are involved in car accidents in Norfolk is placental abruption.
 A direct or indirect impact during a car crash may cause the placenta to separate from the uterus either partially or completely, potentially depriving an unborn infant of the nutrients and oxygen needed to survive and develop inside the womb.

 Expecting mothers who suffer placental abruption may experience heavy bleeding and hemorrhaging, as well as abdominal pain, back pain, abnormal contractions, tenderness, and/or rigidity inside the uterus.
 In particularly severe cases, placental abruption can lead to premature birth, developmental problems for the baby, miscarriage, stillbirth, and excessive bleeding may cause a mother to suffer kidney failure or, rarely, necessitate a hysterectomy.